★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Training with measurable progression and analytics increases organizational stickiness.

-This connected ecosystem includes systems, instruments and accessories, learning, and services connected by a digital portfolio of insights, apps, and services
+comprehensive ecosystem that includes robotic-assisted systems, instruments and accessories, customer learning, and customer support services

 Company explicitly frames the offering as an integrated ecosystem, supporting complement-driven moat.